RealNobody/cornucopia/README.md

     The seed value represents the seed value for `rand`.
 It is used by the testing hooks to allow tests with randomized values to still be repeatable.
 This value can be set or read.

+* **order_seed**

+    **Experimental** The order_seed value represents the seed value for the order that RSpec tests are run in if they are run randomly.
+This value in the configurations actually doesn't always work as it is very dependent on when it is set during the RSpec configuration process.
+The system tries, but it may be best just to do what this does and set `RSpec.configuration.seed = <your value>` youself in spec_helper.rb.
+Really I've just started playing around with it and seeing what I can do with it.

 * **grab_logs**

     Indicates if the `Cornucopia::Util::LogCapture` class will capture any log files or not.